codingforpleasure/customized-workspace/Ubuntu/useful-resources/pandas.md

 rawfile = pd.read_csv(filename, header=None, names=DataLabels, parse_dates=True)
 ```

-### Importing data from CSV when columns with thousands seperator
+### Importing data from CSV when numerical columns consist of thousands seperator

 Whenever a column in the dataset contains a thousand separator,
 `pandas.read_csv()` reads it as a string rather than an integer.